FAQ

 Who is the authorized Alive to the World representative in Trinidad and Tobago?

-What is Communities Alive Education and Training (CAET)?
+What is Communities Alive (CA)?

 We are affiliated with Alive to the World International (http://www.alivetotheworld.org) whose training programs and materials are the core of the products we offer.
-CAET in fact is the exclusive partner of Alive to the World in Trinidad and Tobago.
+CA in fact is the exclusive partner of Alive to the World in Trinidad and Tobago.

 The strong emphasis on marriage in the books appears anachronistic in a world where many children come from broken homes.